napari/napari.github.io/dev/_sources/gallery/add_points_with_multicolor_text.rst

 Display a points layer on top of an image layer with text using multiple face colors mapped from features for the points and text.

+.. tags:: visualization-basic

 ..
-GENERATED FROM PYTHON SOURCE LINES 8-53
+GENERATED FROM PYTHON SOURCE LINES 10-55